jordancccac/fall21python2_jc/Hunting_Analytics/README.md

 ### Research Questions

-    This guiding research questions of this project were:
+    The guiding research questions of this project were:

      1. What (if any) is the relationship between the number of hunting accidents and the number of hunting licenses, permits, tags and stamps acquired annually (i.e. this may suggest the effectiveness or ineffectiveness of hunter education/safety programs)?